-Note: Information related to signing bonuses, guaranteed bonuses or termination bonuses is communicated confidentially to OSFI, given the limited number of officers and designated employees to which these bonuses apply.
+Note: Amounts related to signing bonuses, guaranteed awards or severances are communicated confidentially to OSFI, given the limited number of officers and designated employees to which these awards apply.

 Adjustments in the Event of Declining Performance Indicators

 The HR Committee and Board of Directors have the authority to amend the Bank's compensation programs at any time if justified by specific circumstances.